 HAYLEY SCRIVENOR, Winner of the KYD Unpublished Manuscript competition 2020

 KATE LISTON-MILLS lives in Pambula and works as a journalist, writer, poet and teacher.
-Her debut collection is The Waterfowls Are Drunk!
+Her debut collection is The Waterfowl Are Drunk!